If You’re Considering a Facelift…

 Preparing For Your Surgery

 Your surgeon will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, and taking or avoiding certain vitamins and medications.
 Carefully following these instructions will help your surgery go more smoothly.
-If you smoke, it’s especially important to stop at least a week or two before and after surgery; smoking inhibits blood flow to the skin, and can interfere with the healing of your incision areas.
+If you smoke, it’s especially important to stop at least four weeks before and after surgery; smoking inhibits blood flow to the skin, and can interfere with the healing of your incision areas.

 If your hair is very short, you might want to let it grow out before surgery, so that it’s long enough to hide the scars while they heal.

-Whether your facelift is being done on an outpatient or inpatient basis, you should arrange for someone to drive you home after your surgery, and to help you out for a day or two if needed.
+Whether your facelift is being done on an outpatient or inpatient basis, you should arrange for someone to drive you home after your surgery, and to help you out for a day or two.

 Where Your Surgery Will Be Performed